Samuel Louis Smith

 Perched at 2,300 ft in the Gabilan Mountains, Coastview is a dramatic, organically farmed site with granite-limestone soils that yield Syrah of remarkable precision and lift.
 Samuel’s 2023 captures it in spades: black fruit, wild game, spice, and violet etched with fresh acidity and firm tannin.
 Seductive, structured, and incredibly rare — just 600 bottles made.

 Sam showcases mountainous Monterey Pinot sites in his Montañita de Oro cuvée.
-With an average elevation of 1100 ft, high-toned aromatics are framed by earthy fruit and elegant structure.
-The following vineyards were used:
+With an average elevation of 1100 ft, high-toned aromatics are framed by bright fruit and elegant structure.
+The following vineyards were used: Pelio (40%), Michaud (34%), and Double L (26%).
+The wine sees nine months élévage in 11% new, 24% second-fill, and 65% neutral French oak barrels.
+In the glass it’s all alpine strawberry, wild cherry, and rose petal with fresh herbs, cranberry, and a sweet earthiness.

 Samuel Louis Smith Pinot Noir Pelio Vineyard Monterey County 2022